For my money (and at this point I’ve given them quite a bit of it), Warby Parker makes some of the most stylish sunglasses on the market.

 Both color options feature tortoiseshell temple tips, a departure from the traditional black or clear/see-through that we’re accustomed to.
 I like to say (and repeat ad nauseam) that the handsome devil is in the details, and this is a perfect example of a small departure from the norm that helps the Raiders stand out.

-In this case, it’s hip to be square: the Lewis lenses are more rectangular than the classic Clubmaster, which (in my humble opinion) makes them feel even more authoritative and bad-ass than the originals, which have been favored by historic bad-asses like Malcom X, Pharrell Williams and Connor McGregor.
+In this case, it’s hip to be square: the Ames lenses are more rectangular than the classic Clubmaster, which (in my humble opinion) makes them feel even more authoritative and bad-ass than the originals, which have been favored by historic bad-asses like Malcom X, Pharrell Williams and Connor McGregor.

 Warby Parker describes the Hatcher as a riff on an aviator shape that subs in acetate for traditional metal frames.
 But for my money, Hatcher more closely resembles another famous pair of frames: the Carrera Champions made famous by Paul Newman in his prime.